mmiranda222/.statsuite/content/using-de/viewing-data/filters/_index.md

 But, when using spotlight on hierarchical contents from a sub-level, then it will ONLY act on the current visible level.

 ### Used filters
-The "Used filters" area displays all current items selected, per dimension, for a given data view.
+The "Used filters" area displays all current selected items, per dimension, for a given data view.
-The top right *green* numering feature counts the total number of selected items for all dimensions.
+The top right *green* numbering feature counts the total number of selected items for all dimensions.
-Used filters are ranked and displayed by their types of dimension.
+Used filters are ranked and displayed by dimension type.
+Users can unselected:
+* one single item by clicking on the `x` next to the item label, or
-Users can unselected one single item, or all items for a given dimension, or finally all selections made by licking on `Clear all filters`.
+* all items for a given dimension by clicking on the `x` next to the dimension label, or finally
+* all selections by clicking on `Clear all filters`.

 ![Used filters](/images/de-filters5.png)